DecayAI/S3-Bucket-Setup/README.md

 Install Required Packages: Install express for creating the server and aws-sdk for interacting with AWS S3. //npm install express aws-sdk multer @aws-sdk/client-s3 @aws-sdk/s3-request-presigner @aws-sdk/lib-storage

 Run the server using the command: node server.js

+Your index.html file should be in a folder called public inside the folder for this project.